alkaline-0/SearchAndDoc_API/README.md

 ✅ 2.
 Scalability

 - Modular, interface-driven design:
   - Services like SolrCollectionModel, IndexingCollectionModel, and SemanticSearchModel are abstracted from implementation via interfaces (e.g., SentenceTransformerInterface), making it easy to swap in scalable backends (e.g., cloud-based ML services or distributed search engines).
 - Horizontal task delegation:
   - Indexing workloads can be parallelized or distributed due to isolated worker functions (\_index_data_worker).
+  - Indexing workloads can be parallelized or distributed due to isolated worker functions (\_index_data_worker).
 - Decoupling of API and logic layers:
   - FastAPI routes only orchestrate services—they don’t embed logic, enabling future scaling into microservices if needed.

 ✅ 3.
 Maintainability

 - Clear separation of concerns:
   - Controllers (routes), models, services, and configurations are well-separated.